Benjamin Looi

 $query = "SELECT * FROM users WHERE username = '" . $_POST['username'] . "'";

-This is the kind of code that appears in security tutorials — as the example of what not to do.
+Security tutorials use this kind of code as the example of what not to do.
 It was everywhere.
-A single crafted input could have exposed, modified, or deleted the entire database.
-This vulnerability has been documented, warned about, and taught against since the late 1990s.
+A single crafted input could have exposed, modified, or deleted the database.
+Developers have documented, warned about, and taught against this vulnerability since the late 1990s.

 Files Uploaded.
 Validated?
 Never.

 The entire application ran on a single server.
 No load balancer, no failover, no redundancy.
-If that machine has a bad day — hardware fault, a botched update, a full disk — every one of those thousands of employees loses access.
-Instantly.
-Completely.
-And because deployments happened via FTP or live file edits on the production server, a developer pushing a change at the wrong moment was the disaster.
-There was no safety net because nobody had thought to build one.
+A hardware fault, botched update, or full disk could lock every employee out.
+Because deployments happened through FTP or live edits on the production server, a developer pushing a change at the wrong moment could become the outage.
+Nobody had built a safety net.

 The Code Itself

-Beyond the security issues, the codebase told the story of a decade of quiet neglect.
-Logic was copied and pasted — not abstracted, not shared, just duplicated — across dozens of files, each copy drifting slightly from the others as different developers made different small changes over the years.
-When a bug existed in that shared logic, it existed in twenty places simultaneously, and fixing it meant hunting each one down manually.
+Beyond the security issues, the codebase showed a decade of quiet neglect.
+Developers had copied and pasted logic across dozens of files.
+Each copy drifted as people made small changes over the years.
+When a bug existed in that shared logic, it existed in twenty places, and fixing it meant hunting each one down manually.

 The Part Where I Told Someone

 I wrote up my findings and brought them to the CEO.
-This felt like the right call — not the IT team directly, because the IT team was, in some ways, part of the story.
-The CEO was attentive, took it seriously, and asked me to put together a formal proposal for how to address it.
+I chose the CEO instead of the IT team because the IT team was part of the story.
+The CEO listened, took it seriously, and asked me to prepare a formal proposal.

-I outlined a phased modernisation plan: getting everything into version control immediately, containerising the environment, incrementally upgrading PHP, migrating to bcrypt for password hashing, locking down phpMyAdmin behind strict access controls, introducing a staging environment, and establishing a basic security review cycle.
-Nothing revolutionary — just the fundamentals.
+I outlined a phased modernization plan: move everything into version control, containerize the environment, upgrade PHP incrementally, migrate password hashing to bcrypt, lock down phpMyAdmin, add a staging environment, and start a basic security review cycle.
+Nothing revolutionary.
+Just the fundamentals.

 The CEO forwarded my proposal to the IT team.